smorad/um_cisc_7404/03_mdp.typ

 *Answer:* We can't (yet) #pause

-Markov processes follow the state transition function $T$, there are no decisions for us to make #pause
+Markov processes follow the state transition function $Tr$, there are no decisions for us to make #pause

 We will modify the Markov process for decision making